Ayvalik Aegean Coast, Turkey Travel Guide

 Ayvalık transforms with the seasons, presenting unique reasons for a return visit.

-Enjoy pleasant weather ideal for exploring the town and surrounding areas.
+Enjoy pleasant weather ideal for exploring the town and the vicinity.

 Participate in local festivals celebrating the harvest season.

-See lush green hills and blooming wildflowers across the region.
+See lush green hills and blooming wildflowers all over the region.

 Perfect conditions for walking, hiking, and outdoor activities without summer heat.